Houston Graduate School of Theology

 Upon moving to Houston while still in his twenties, Terry Curtis began looking for a place to continue his graduate-level ministerial training.
 To his amazement, there were no Protestant seminaries in the Houston area.

 He began praying for God to raise up a Christian graduate school, never thinking or even dreaming that someday he would be a part of that answered prayer.
 Dr. Curtis was first associated with HGST in an adjunct relationship beginning in the mid 1980s.
-Since July of 1996, he served as Dean of the Doctor of Ministry Degree Program from 1996 until his retirement in 2008.
-He holds two Bachelor of Science degrees from Olivet Nazarene University and two graduate degrees from The California Graduate School of Theology—the Master of Arts and Doctor of Ministry degrees.
+From July of 1996, he served as Dean of the Doctor of Ministry Degree Program from 1996 until his retirement in 2008.
+He holds two Bachelor of Science degrees from Olivet Nazarene University and two graduate degrees from The California Graduate School of Theology - the Master of Arts and Doctor of Ministry degrees.